PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Technical-Specification.md

 ### a.
 Current Design

-There are no current design.
+There is no current design.
 Everything will be made from scratch.

 <br>

 ### b.
 Suggested or Proposed Solution / Design

 We will rely on the 3D file of the building produced by the architect in the BIMx format, as well as 2D maps of each floor (PDF).
-Since we will be using Unity, the 3D model will have to be converted in the FBX format.
+Since we will be using Unity, the 3D model will have to be converted into the FBX format.
-This will allow us to work on the project while still having every component separated from on another.
+This will allow us to work on the project while still having every component separated from one another.

 <!-- Pseudo code & flowcharts ? -->